seankim248/binge-list/README.md

     npm install
     ```

 1. Start the project.
-Once started you can view the application by opening http://localhost:3000 in your browser.
+Once started you can view the application by opening your index.html file.

-    ```shell
-    npm run dev
-    ```